PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 09:06:58
+Last updated: 2024-04-06 09:07:34
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: Our country is vulnerable.
+We need new heroes. - Bucky Barnes